rfuzzo/MWSE/docs/source/types/niCamera.md

 **Returns**:

-* `screenPosition` ([tes3vector2](../types/tes3vector2.md)): The screen space position.
+* `screenPosition` ([tes3vector2](../types/tes3vector2.md), nil): The screen space position.
 Screen space is measured as ([-screenWidth/2, screenWidth/2], [-screenHeight/2, screenHeight/2]) with up-right being positive and an origin at the center of the screen.